axel99andersson/epfl-Machine_Learning-project1/README.md

 cross_validation.py: This files contains functions which helps us perfoms cross-validation in the model.py file

 preprocessing.py: This file contains helper functions to pre-process the data.

+implementations.py: This file contains machine learning methods which are used in model.py